-The holiday season is a time for celebration and rest, but it’s also a time where accidents and crime rates spike.
+The holiday season is a time for celebration and rest, but it’s also when accidents and crime rates spike.
 Yup, unfortunately, it’s true.
-According to Janet Lauritsen—criminology and criminal justice professor at the University of Missouri—robbery and personal larceny are the two types of crimes that go up during the holidays.
+According to Janet Lauritsen—a criminology and criminal justice professor at the University of Missouri—robbery and personal larceny are the two types of crimes that go up during the holidays.
 Because of this, we thought we would list some of the best tips for keeping your home safe during this busy season.
 Take a look at these tips to avoid having to deal with cops or with home insurance claims during your holidays.
 Stay safe this winter, and we wish you Happy Holidays and a Happy New Year!

 Lock Your Doors

-Some of us live in safer neighbourhoods than others, but there’s no excuse for not locking doors – especially during the holiday season.
-Nicer homes in safer neighbourhoods can still be targeted by criminals, so make sure your doors get locked.
+Some of us live in safer neighborhoods than others, but there’s no excuse for not locking doors – especially during the holiday season.
+Criminals can still target more excellent homes in safer communities, so make sure your doors get locked.
 This is especially the case when you are not home, but even if you are home- lock your doors!

 Do Not Display Holiday Gifts

 As lovely as holiday gifts look with all that shiny wrapping paper, putting them on display in your window can increase the chances of a robbery.
 Do your best to avoid the temptation of displaying your holiday gifts in your windows.
 Instead, opt for simpler decorations that don’t attract as much attention.
 Or better yet, invest in a security system, so robbers know they are not welcome at all!

 If you will be away from home during the holidays, a good tip is to keep some lights on to make it seem like someone is home.
 This will help keep unwelcome guests away.
 Even just one lit room can make a big difference.